nrn/old-nrn.github.com/ReadMe.md

 ========================================

 This repository is a temporary experiment.
-To see the resault go to:
+To see the result go to:

 http://nickn.github.com/